Ichabods top Lions behind free throw shooting - Yahoo Sports

 Ichabods top Lions behind free throw shooting

 Jan.
-17—Missouri Southern threatened to beat Washburn University all game long on Wednesday night in Topeka, Kansas.
+18—Missouri Southern threatened to beat Washburn University all game long on Wednesday night in Topeka, Kansas.

 The Lions led 30-29 at the half and kept that lead until the 13:42 mark of the second half when a 3-pointer from Jack Bachelor made it 41-40 in favor of Washburn.